pgrandinetti/research/pubs/content/post/real-time-feedback-tensorflow-model.md

 Make sure to check out the amazing [Wolfram Online Calculator](https://www.wolframalpha.com/input/?i=derivative+tanh%28c*x+%2B+d%29).
 It's a fantastic (free) tool for symbolic calculus.
 Quite honestly, I use it to double check all my calculus!

-Finally, please know that constructive reviews, comments and suggestions about this article are extremely wellcome!
+Finally, please know that constructive reviews, comments and suggestions about this article are extremely welcome!
 You can reach out in a [number](https://github.com/pgrandinetti/research/issues) of [ways](https://linkedin.com/in/grandinettipietro), do not hesitate.